 - umbilical tape or clamp, in case the umbilical cord needs tying off immediately after foaling

-- antiseptic spray to disinfect the umbilical stump and reduce possibility of bacterial infection
+- antiseptic spray or chlorhexidine wash to disinfect the umbilical stump and reduce possibility of bacterial infection

 - towels, to dry off and stimulate breathing in the new born foal